Improving Pedestrian Access to Transit

 The Pedestrian Plan will be developed with input from local government agencies and the community, with equity, safety, and demand as our guiding principles.
 Based on the feedback we receive from surveys and community meetings, we will create a framework to help decision-makers identify pedestrian priorities using a transit lens.
-Incorporating the ideas of both community organizations and government agencies ensures that the Plan is responsive to community needs and is in line with the region’s transit goals.

 How you can help

-Between September 2019 through July 2020, we will ask for your input on how we can continue to make it easier to walk to transit.
+Between September 2019 and July 2020, we will ask for your input on how we can continue to make it easier to walk to transit.
 Your input is a valuable part of the decision-making process.